Knee Pain When Squatting

 Knee pain when squatting is a common but avoidable problem.

-There is a common misconception that squatting is bad for your knees, but that just isn’t true.
+There is a common misconception that squatting is bad for your knees, but that just simply isn’t true.
 When done correctly, squatting is actually really good for you!

-Indeed, in many countries, squatting is a common resting position.
+Indeed, in many countries, squatting is a common resting position so it can't be all bad.

 Squatting is rarely the primary cause of knee pain, but often exacerbates underlying knee problems.
-Here we will look at the most common causes of knee pain from squatting, how to treat and prevent them and how to make sure you using the best technique when you squat.
+Here we will look at the ten most common causes of knee pain from squatting, how to treat and prevent them and how to make sure you are using the best technique when you squat.

 What Causes Knee Pain When Squatting?